grigorjevas/Discogs-marketplace-scraper/README.md

 ## Introduction
-This program will download items of specific style from Discogs Marketplace, return a pandas dataframe and optionally save the dump to csv file.
-Please note it is rate limited, therefore gathering a large amount of data might take a vary long time.
+This program will download items of specific style from Discogs Marketplace, return a pandas dataframe and optionally save the data to csv file.
+Please note it is rate limited to avoid blacklisting, therefore gathering a large amount of data might take a very long time.

 ## Installation
 ```